 Gout is a common form of arthritis characterised by repeated attacks of extreme joint pain, swelling and redness.

 While most other types of arthritis develop slowly, an attack of gout usually happens suddenly, often overnight.

-The most commonly affected joint is the big toe, but gout may be experienced in the feet, ankles and knees, and less commonly in the elbows, hands and other joints.
-For some people, even the weight of a bed sheet can cause intolerable pain.
+The most commonly affected joint is the big toe, but gout may be experienced in the feet, ankles and knees, elbows, wrists and fingers.

-- consume too much alcohol (particularly beer)
+- drink too much alcohol (particularly beer)

-- are obese
+- are overweight or obese

 - use diuretics

-- have an operation
+- have kidney disease

 - crash diet or fast.